cassidyjames/cassidyjames.github.io/resume/index.md

 ##### Responsibilities

-- Designing and maintaining an international game-making community
+- Architecting and managing a growing international game-making community
-- Pushing forward best open source practices and tools
+- Advocating for the best open source practices and tools
-- Creating engagement opportunities for the community
-- Organically growing the community over the long term
-- Engaging educators to support and grow the community
+- Supporting internal teams with community interfacing
-- Supporting community partners with technical questions
+- Supporting partners with technical questions
-- Measuring impact of community efforts

 ##### Achievements: